-- The OpenMP Fortran API multiprocessing directives described in Chapter 4, page 89, and the Silicon Graphics directives that are extensions to OpenMP described in Chapter 5, page 143.
-These directives begin with the !\$OMP and !\$SGI prefixes.
-To disable these directives, but allow other multiprocessing directive to be recognized, specify -mp and -MP:open_mp=OFF. - The Silicon Graphics multiprocessing directives described in Appendix D, page 267.
+The OpenMP Fortran API multiprocessing directives described in Chapter 4, page 81, and the Silicon Graphics directives that are extensions to OpenMP described in Chapter 5, page 133.
+These directives begin with the !\$OMP and

+!\$SGI prefixes.
+To disable these directives, but allow other multiprocessing directive to be recognized, specify -mp and -MP:open_mp=OFF.

+- The Silicon Graphics multiprocessing directives described in Appendix D, page 225.
 These directives begin with the !\$ and !\$PAR prefix.
 These directives are outmoded.
-To disable these directives, but allow other directives to be recognized, specify -mp and -MP:old_mp=OFF. - The Origin series distributed shared memory directives described in Chapter 5, page 143, that begin with a !\$ prefix.
+To disable these directives, but allow other directives to be recognized, specify -mp and -MP:old mp=OFF. - The Origin series distributed shared memory directives described in Chapter 5, page 133, that begin with a !\$ prefix.
+These directives are outmoded.
 These directives are outmoded.
 To disable these directives, but allow other multiprocessing directives to be recognized, specify -mp and -MP:dsm=OFF.